WRF Physics¶

 sf_surface_physics = 7

-The PX LSM is primarily for retrospective simulations where surface-based observations are available to inform the indirect soil nudging.
-While soil nudging can be disabled using the pxlsm_soil_nudge namelist.input setting in the &fdda record, little testing has been done in this mode, although some users report reasonable results.
-Gilliam and Pleim, 2010 discuss implementation in the WRF model and provide typical configurations for retrospective applications.
-To activate soil nudging the Obsgrid objective re-analysis utility must be used to produce a surface nudging file with the naming convention “wrfsfdda_d0*.”
-The PX LSM uses 2-m temperature and mixing ratio re-analyses from this file for deep soil moisture and temperature nudging.
-To test the PX LSM in forecast mode with soil nudging activated, forecasted 2-m temperature and mixing ratio can be used with empty observation files to produce “wrfsfdda_d0*” files, using Obsgrid, but results are tied to the governing forecast model.
+The PX LSM is primarily designed for retrospective simulations that utilize surface-based observations to guide indirect soil nudging.
+While soil nudging can be disabled (pxlsm_soil_nudge namelist ption in &fdda), this mode is not well-tested.
+Gilliam and Pleim, 2010 detail its WRF implementation and typical configurations.
+To activate soil nudging use the OBSGRID utility to produce a wrfsfdda_d0* surface nudging file, which the PX LSM uses for its 2-m temperature and mixing ratio re-analyses to nudge deep soil moisture and temperature.
+For forecast mode with soil nudging, OBSGRID can generate wrfsfdda_d01* files using forecasted 2-m temperature and mixing ratio with empty observation files, but results depend on the forecast model.

 Note